 Policy on Know Your Customer (KYC) / Anti Money Laundering (AML)

 1. Introduction: In terms of the provisions of Prevention of Money Laundering Act, 2002 and the Prevention of Money Laundering (Maintenance of Records) Rules, 2005, Non-Banking Finance Company- Micro Finance Institutions (NBFC-MFIs) as Reserve Bank of India (RBI) Regulated Entities (REs) are required to follow certain customer identification procedure while undertaking a transaction either by establishing an account based relationship or otherwise and monitor their transactions.
-RBI Master Directions on Know Your Customer (KYC) vide DBR.AML.BC.No.81/14.01.001/2015-16 dated February 25, 2016 (Updated as on 8th July, 2016) provides the guidelines of such a policy to be framed by Belstar Investment and Finance Private Limited (BIFPL).
-BIFPL is a socially responsible registered Non-Deposit taking NBFC-MFI, which provides collateral-free small loans to women micro-entrepreneurs, who are members of the Self Help Groups(SHGs) / Joint Liability Groups (JLGs) formed by them, with the mission of helping them build and manage their sustainable livelihood.
-BIFPL will implement such a KYC / AML policy duly approved by its Board of Directors (Board).
+RBI Master Directions on Know Your Customer (KYC) vide DBR.AML.BC.No.81/14.01.001/2015-16 dated February 25, 2016 (Updated as on 8th July, 2016) provides the guidelines of such a policy to be framed by Belstar Microfinance Limited (BMFPL).
+BMFPL is a socially responsible registered Non-Deposit taking NBFC-MFI, which provides collateral-free small loans to women micro-entrepreneurs, who are members of the Self Help Groups(SHGs) / Joint Liability Groups (Pragati) formed by them, with the mission of helping them build and manage their sustainable livelihood.
+BMFPL will implement such a KYC / AML policy duly approved by its Board of Directors (Board).
 This Policy will be reviewed by the Board once in a year during the first quarter of each Financial Year.

-2. Objective: The objective of this KYC / AML Policy is to prevent BIFPL from being used, intentionally or unintentionally, by criminal elements for money laundering or terrorist financing activities.
-KYC procedures also enable BIFPL to know / understand its clients and their financial dealings better and manage its risks prudently.
+2. Objective: The objective of this KYC / AML Policy is to prevent BMFPL from being used, intentionally or unintentionally, by criminal elements for money laundering or terrorist financing activities.
+KYC procedures also enable BMFPL to know / understand its clients and their financial dealings better and manage its risks prudently.

 3. Key Elements: The KYC policy shall include following four key elements: